hannahsstudio/www/src/index.md

 Hannah's Studio is built on the idea that you teach each student according to their strengths and work to find what inspires and motivates them to move forward.
 [My method of teaching merges working on the strengths and weaknesses in our learning style, and balancing encouragement and motivation to grow and develop](/about).

 I love watching people fall in love with performing and creating music.
-Pablo Casals, said it best,
->Music is the divine way to tell beautiful, poetic things to the heart.
+Pablo Casals, said it best, "Music is the divine way to tell beautiful, poetic things to the heart."